laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-25/index.md

 publication_types:
 - article-journal
 publishDate: '2024-08-06T15:13:44.587984Z'
-tags: ["primary-visual-cortex", "eye-movements"]
 title: Foveated Retinotopy Improves Classification and Localization in CNNs
+tags: ["bayesian-modelling", "eye-movements", "foveated-vision", "log-polar-mapping", "primary-visual-cortex", "retinotopy"]
-categories: ["Behavioural Neuroscience", "Biological Neuroscience", "NeuroAI & Machine Learning", "Theoretical Neuroscience"]
+categories: ["Behavioural Neuroscience", "Biological Neuroscience", "Computer Vision", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement", "Theoretical Neuroscience", "Visual Neuroscience"]
+projects: [""]
 ---
 {{< figure src="graphical.png" title="*Foveated Retinotopy in CNNs.* We represent Left an input image and how it is transformed by foveated retinotopy.
 We show below a representative reconstruction showing that it also acts as a cortical zoom on the image around the point of fixation.
 The transformed image is then fed to the ResNet deep learning architecture." >}}